IISc-Software-iGEM/bept/docs/auto.md

 # Automation in Bept (auto)

 Bept provides a way to automate your commands and save them for future references.
 This is done through the `auto` command in Bept.
-The `auto` command has the following features.
+The `auto` command has the following features:

 ## 1. Run one PDB2PQR and APBS at a time